Exios66/Literary-Vault/analysis/README.md

 2. Update this README with relevant findings
 3. Maintain consistent documentation format
 4. Link to related work and cross-references
+5. Follow the established markdown templates for analysis documents

 ## Future Work